oluf/easy_transcripts/README.md

 ## License

-This project is licensed under the terms of the [BSD-2-Clause license](https://github.com/m-bain/whisperX/blob/main/LICENSE), the same as WhisperX.
+This project is licensed under the terms of the [MIT License](LICENSE), which allows for both personal and commercial use with minimal restrictions.

+Note that WhisperX itself is licensed under the [BSD-2-Clause license](https://github.com/m-bain/whisperX/blob/main/LICENSE), but as we're using it as a library dependency rather than modifying its code, our project can use a different license.

 ## Contributing